The Dalton

 - To enhance the student’s social skills and sense of responsibility toward others.

-To achieve these objectives, Parkhurst developed a three part model which reorganizes education from teacher-centred to more child-centred, transferring critical learning responsibilities from the teacher to the child.
+To achieve these objectives, Parkhurst developed a three-part model which reorganizes education from teacher-centered to more child-centered, transferring critical learning responsibilities from the teacher to the child.
 These three parts, namely the House, the Assignment, and the Laboratory, form the critical, structural foundation of a Dalton Education.
 Through these three parts, the teachers and the students work together towards individualized goals that develop the mind, the body, and the spirit.